thecfu/scraparr/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
-Make sure to follow the contribution guidelines.
+Please feel free to open an issue or submit a pull request.
+Make sure to follow the contribution guidelines

+[!IMPORTANT]
+Please fork from the `dev` branch to include any un-released changes.

 ## License